ArduPilot/ardupilot_wiki/common/source/docs/common-datagnss-gem1305-rtk.rst

    -  5: Tx
    -  6: 5V

-Please note that the board only includes RTK.
+Please note that the board only includes RTK and doesn't inlcude compass.

 Configuration
 =============